Understanding the city planning puzzle

 Town planning helps create organised, sustainable, and liveable communities by managing land uses and guiding new development.
 It plays a vital role in shaping the places we live, work, and enjoy.
 On the Redlands Coast and across Queensland, planning ensures that neighbourhoods are connected to essential services like schools, healthcare, transport, parks and shops.

-With a clear plan, we can deliver infrastructure where it's needed most and allow people to make informed decisions about where they chose to live to suit their needs and lifestyle.
+With a clear plan, we can work to deliver infrastructure where it's needed most and allow people to make informed decisions about where they chose to live to suit their needs and lifestyle.

 A growing community